top of page

 This page will have a new article by Paul McConnell, but for now I have used an old basic write-up about the creation of the allotments

 1832 is an important date in the history of the site.
 This is when Charles James Blomfield, the Bishop of London, ensured the enclosure of the land for use as allotments.
 The original paperwork is in the London Metropolitan Archive.
-It is a little difficult to read - hence the question marks below.
-But, we think this is the best transcription available:
+It is a little difficult to read but with the later 1909 transcript copy, we think this is the best transcription available:

-"The said Allotments to be cultivated with the Spade provided nevertheless that no person or persons be permitted to work on the same Ground on the Lords Day on pain of forfeiture of his or their occupation provided also that no nuisance or inconvenience be occasioned thereby to the Public especially to the occupiers of the Houses upon or near to the said Common and that a sufficient quantity of the Common be reserved for convenient Roads and Footpaths and for the frontages to houses.
-Witness my hand this day of 7 November in the year 1832."
+Provided also that no nuisance or inconvenience be occasioned thereby to the public, especially to the occupiers of houses, upon or near to the said common - and that a sufficient quantity of the common be reserved for convenient roads and footpaths and also frontages to houses if necessary.

 The Bishop tells us that each person should be allocated no more than one Rood - which is about a quarter of an acre or 10,890 sq ft, approximately 1,011 sq metres.
 Today we only rent out half-plots to newcomers - around 5 poles or rods 8m x 15m = 120 sq m.